Security of personal data in e-mail

 As data processors you must implement appropriate technical and organisational measures to ensure that the processing in e-mail satisfies the General Data Protection Regulation's requirements.
 This means that you have to ensure a level of security that is appropriate in relation to the risk that the processing in e-mail entails.
 A risk and vulnerability analysis thus needs to be made on the basis of the circumstances in the individual case.

 The assessment of what security measures are needed is among other things dependent on what data is processed.
 E-mail in principle always involves processing of personal data.
 The e-mail address in itself generally constitutes personal data and any information in the e-mail that can be linked to a specific person is also personal data.

 The General Data Protection Regulation states that processing of sensitive personal data and personal data that is sensitive from the point of view of privacy require stronger protection.
 This is because processing of such data can involve considerable risk to the fundamental rights and freedoms that every citizen has.

 Overall, this type of data is to be protected in such a way that unauthorised people cannot read the information, which may in practice mean that sensitive data and data that is particularly sensitive from a privacy point of view must be protected by encryption in such a way that only the intended recipient can read it.
 Some e-mail systems have functions for encrypting e-mails between users within the same e-mail domain, but normally special encryption keys or software are needed to encrypt e-mail.

 To be able to create an appropriate level of security for personal data in e-mail, you must make an overall assessment and take the following into account:

-- The type of processing
+- The nature of processing